airbytehq/airbyte/docs/integrations/sources/hubspot.md

 ## Setup guide

 <!-- env:cloud -->
+**For Airbyte Cloud:**

-**For Airbyte Cloud** users, we highly recommend you use OAuth rather than Private App authentication, as it significantly simplifies the setup process.
+We highly recommend you use OAuth rather than Private App authentication, as it significantly simplifies the setup process.
 <!-- /env:cloud -->

 <!-- env:oss -->
-**For Airbyte Open Source** users we recommend Private App authentication.
+**For Airbyte Open Source:**

+We recommend Private App authentication.
 <!-- /env:oss -->

 More information on HubSpot authentication methods can be found